kislayaaakash/weather-app/README.md

 2. **Offline Fallback**: Uses backup data when the service is offline or the external API fails.
 3. **Weather Advice Generation**: Provides actionable advice based on weather conditions.
 4. **Data Backup and Maintenance**: Updates the local backup with the latest weather data to ensure availability.
+5. **Interactive UI**: The weather data is displayed in a tabular format, organized in ascending order by date, with corresponding advice provided for each entry.
 ---

 ### Service Architecture and work-flow: